18F/18f.gsa.gov/_join/open-positions/talent-acquisition-specialist.md

 ### Objective #1: You'll attract dozens of highly qualified and engaged candidates to TTS and shepherd them through the application process.
 - Attract engaged, civic-minded folks to apply to TTS by demonstrating and sharing the story of our people, the work we do, and why it matters.
 - Act as a true ambassador of TTS, representing and delivering our message through one-on-one conversations, at professional events (such as meetups and conferences), on social media channels, and in blog posts.
-- Create an enjoyable experience for our candidates: deliver personalized interactions and always ensure that candidates are treated like people, not applications.
+- Create an enjoyable experience for our candidates.
+Deliver personalized interactions and always ensure that candidates are treated like people, not applications.
 - Share your passion for the incredible impact that digital solutions, platforms, and products can have on the civic space — and ultimately, on the American public.
 - Conduct super-sleuth searches to identify highly qualified passive candidates and attract those like-minded change makers to join our organization.